NascHQ/termtools/README.md

 For example, if in your "username" part, the wrapper is "[$1]", it will render "[felipe]" for a user named "felipe".
 Some parts have their own special properties.

+You can create any other part, and it may have the ` enabled `, ` wrapper ` and ` content ` properties (like _string_ parts).
+And yes, you can then customize them with effects as well.

 The available parts and their special attributes are:

 | Part name | Description                                                                 | Extra options |